Learning Nonlinear Functions Using Regularized Greedy Forest: Experiments

 Furthermore, we have 5-fold cross validation results of RGF and GBDT on 53 datasets each of which uses features composed differently.
 Their corresponding official runs are all part of the winning submission.
-On {\em all} of the 53 datasets, RGF produced lower error than GBDT with the average of error differences 0.0005.
-Though the difference is small, the superiority of RGF is consistent on these datasets.
-This provides us enough competitive advantage to do well in all three kaggle competitions we have entered so far.
+On {\em all} of the 53 datasets, RGF produced lower error than GBDT with the average of error differences 0.0005, which is significant on this data.
+The superiority of RGF is consistent on these datasets.
+This provides us competitive advantage to do well in all three competitions we have entered.

+In Fig. \ref{fig:compe}, accuracy (in terms of RMSE) is shown in relation to model sizes on the 4-to-1 split of the data provided for training.
+RGF is more accurate than GBDT at all the model sizes; in other words, to achieve similar accuracy, RGF requires a smaller model than GBDT.